 Teachers Village is a mixed-use development envisioned for downtown Newark south of Market Street and west of Broad Street.
-It will encompass six new buildings, including Workforce Housing, Charter Schools and small to mid-scale retail located along Halsey Street between Branford Street and Hill Street.
-These elements will provide 200 residential units for teachers, three charter schools, a daycare center and a variety of retail spaces at street level.
+It will encompass six new buildings, including workforce housing, schools and small to mid-scale retail located along Halsey Street between Branford Street and Hill Street.
+These elements will provide 204 residential units for teachers, three charter schools, a daycare center and a variety of retail spaces at street level.
 Sustainable design, new landscaping and streetscape improvements are integral to the goal of creating an exemplary development for a flourishing community in Newark.

 Teachers Village is one of the first developments in America to pursue the LEED Neighborhood Development designation by the US Green Building Council, indicating that the project meets the highest levels of sustainable design and that the neighborhood integrates the principles of smart growth, urbanism and green building strategies.
 Former parking lots are transformed into a sustainable new neighborhood that offers its teacher residents opportunities to live where they work and to experience high-quality healthy living in an affordable, safe environment downtown.
 The development is conveniently located to benefit from Newark’s efficient public transportation system, from extensive local and regional bus lines to a short walk to the Washington Street light rail and Newark Penn Station, hub for NJTRANSIT, AMTRAK trains and PATH train service to Manhattan.